ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Transitioning between Plot States
 ----------------------------------------
-Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to generate suitable manager scripts that will be called upon by the transition rules (i.e., the arcs).
+Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to generate suitable *manager* scripts that will be called upon by the transition rules (i.e., the arcs).
-For this, we again have to generate such manager scripts within the ``Paddock`` node of the simulation tree and then call them in the transition rules.
+For this, we again have to generate such *manager* scripts within the ``Paddock`` node of the simulation tree and then call them in the transition rules.
 If you compare the simulation tree in your currently open *APSIMX file* with the one shown in the previous tutorial section on basic crop rotations (`CropRotation_basic.apsimx <_APSIM_code/CropRotation_basic/CropRotation_basic.apsimx>`_), you will notice that there are a number of modifications and updates already done:

 - Crop models for a total of four crops are included in the simulation tree (sorghum, mungbean, wheat, chickpea).
-- Draft manager scripts for sowing and harvesting have been created for each crop (as simple copy and adaptation of the previously used managers and without any thorough adaptation to our new simulation conditions).
+- Draft *manager* scripts for sowing and harvesting have been created for each crop (as simple adaptations of the previously used *manager* scripts in *CropRotation_basic.apsimx* and without any thorough update to our new simulation scenario).
-- Fertiliser scripts have been added for each crop.
+- Fertiliser *manager* scripts have been added for each crop.
 - Parameters for the soil-crop interactions, specifically the Plant Available Water Capacity (PAWC), have been added for the new crops (under the *Soil node* ``HRS`` -> ``Physical``).
--
 - The data reporting notes (both daily reports and at harvest) have been updated to account for the new crops.
 - The graphing nodes have been updated to account for the new crops.